 Learn all about Calla Lily Plant Care.
 Grow Calla Lilies for their magnificent flowers in perennial borders or as a house plant.
-This Lily flower is great for flower bouquets and is popular for weddings.
+This easy to grow perennial plant is great for flower bouquets and is popular for weddings.
 Plant some calla lily bulbs into containers or grow them in borders or near ponds.

 The exotic looking flowers of the Arum lily (Zantedeschia aethiopica) make it a popular perennial plant for cut flowers.
 This easy to grow perennial bulb is also a great plant for a border or near a pond.
 They tolerate a wide range of growing conditions including boggy soils.

 Their fleshy, arrow-shaped leaves and flowers can grow up to 3 ft high and the plant is quite fast growing if provided with the right conditions.

 Callas come in many varieties and colors.
 The most common and hardiest one is Zantedeschia aethiopica with its white flowers.
 You will also find yellow, peach, pink or red varieties.
 The more compact mini calla lily bulbs ('Little Gem', 'Perle von Stuttgart') are more suitable for smaller flower beds and containers.